-Prerequisites: EN 105, EN 106, passing the WCT and 60 accumulated hours.
+PREREQUISITES: EN 105, EN 106 and 60 accumulated hours.

 Access to the chemical literature is surveyed.
 The use of index journals, primary and secondary sources, the patent literature, the online search, and the literature organization is explained and illustrated.
 Submission of a written, formal proposal of an original research problem, together with the records of the literature search validating the proposal, is required.
 This course will satisfy the EN 306 requirement for Chemistry majors.
 3:0:3